Skip over main navigation

 Children and young people with EHC plans

 This is an important right.
-The LA cannot send a child or young person to a special school when it is not what parents or the young person wants.
-This is true even if the LA view is supported by professionals.
+Your LA cannot send your child or young person to a special school if this is not what you want.
+This is true even if the LA’s view is supported by professionals.

 Reasonable steps

-If the LA can show that a child or young person’s presence would be incompatible with the efficient education of others (case law requires compelling evidence to back any such claim), then it must also be able to show that there are no ‘reasonable steps’ it can take to remove the incompatibility.
+If you want a mainstream education and your LA can show that your child or young person’s presence would be incompatible with the efficient education of others, then your LA cannot insist on special schooling unless it can also show that the second condition has been met - there are no ‘reasonable steps’ it can take to remove the incompatibility.

 The Code lists examples of reasonable steps at paragraphs 9.91 to 9.94.
 The Code concludes this section by advising: